hugaped/MBNMAtime/cran-comments.md

-This is a submission for a version update.
+This is a re-submission.

+The following ERROR has been addressed:

+* Error: processing vignette 'outputs-4.Rmd' failed with diagnostics: object 'network.pain' not found

+The following NOTEs have been addressed:

+* NOTE Mismatches for apparent methods not registered
+* NOTE Found the following (possibly) invalid file URI

 ## Test environments